HarrisonAllen/neuromodular-wiki/_pages/gui/using/pins.md

             <img src='{{ "/assets/img/gui/using/pins/03a-LEDPinTest.png" | relative_url }}' alt='LED Pin Test - OK' width="60%">
         </p>
     * Failed tests will report either a short or a break.

+### LED Pin Notes
+* Do not set any of the Pulse/Rest durations to `0`.
+This can cause the module to fail.
+* To achieve a waveform of just LED on and LED off (no resting) you can do the following:
+    * For the example of a repeating 1000ms on, 2000ms off waveform:
+        * Pulse Duration: 1000ms
+        * Rest Duration: 2000ms
+        * Pulse On Duration: 1100ms
+        * Pulse Off Duration: 100ms

 Notes: